tdwg/ac/views/code/README.md

-# Workflow for generating Views controllde vocabularies
+# Workflow for generating Views controlled vocabularies

 Unless otherwise noted, the location of files mentioned here are in this directory.